 Want to know what classes will be taught in the fall or spring?
 The schedule of classes will provide you with a clickable list of what courses will be available during each semester.
 You can search for specific courses by title or instructor’s name.

-Undergraduate students are identified by their current class standing for the purpose of Priority Registration.
+Undergraduate students and transfer students are identified by their current class standing for the purpose of advanced registration.
+Advanced registration is for current graduate, undergraduate, law, ag law, and readmitted students.

 Blackboard is a tool that allows faculty to add resources for students to access online.